pascallanger/DIY-Multiprotocol-TX-Module/README.md

 ###Protocol details
 Extended limits supported: -125%..+125% can be used and will be transmitted.
 Otherwise the default is -100%..+100% only.

-Autobind protocol: you do not need to press the bind button at power up to bind, this is done automaticaly.
+Autobind protocol: you do not need to press the bind button at power up to bind, this is done automatically.

 ####BAYANG
 Autobind protocol